Encode Quotations

 <quote>

-of your edition.
-We also use
+parts of a single edition.
+We also use the

 <quote>